 Once identification of SEN has been made or if further support is required after discussion with parents, contact with outside agencies may be made.
 These include the Educational Psychologist, CAMHs, Communication and Language Team (CAL), Young Persons Information Service (YPI-counselling), the Early Help Hub for families or the Specialist Teacher Advisory Service.
 The school then uses the reports / guidance from these specialists to provide appropriate support for your child.

 How will both you and I know how my child is doing and how will you help me to support my child’s learning?

 The Special Educational Needs Coordinator (SENCo) will oversee all support and progress of any child who requires additional support.

 Progress reports are produced throughout the year showing attainment and effort across subjects.
 You will have opportunities to discuss your child with their subject teachers but if you have concerns or questions before this, please discuss with your child’s tutor in the first instance.

 Email is our preferred method of communication (staff emails are available on the website).
-As a school, we have introduced ‘Edulink’; this is an online portal that allows parents and pupils to see what homework has been set, along with achievement and behaviour points given across the curriculum.
+As a school, we use Arbor, an online portal that allows parents and students to see what homework has been set, along with achievement and behaviour points given across the curriculum.
 It is available on desk top, tablet and mobile devices and we encourage all of our pupils to use it where possible.

 For pupils with an Education and Health Care Plan (EHCP) there will be an annual review at which progress and support requirements of your child can be discussed and reviewed.